 In this section, we focus on the GBC and investigate the fate of LSE as additional boundary terms are imported.
 For the sake of convenience, we first study the situation that a count-flow boundary hopping ($\delta_L\neq0$, $\delta_R=0$) is added to the Liouvillian

-We will see that the results in this situation are the same as the OBC case in the thermodynamic limit.
+We will see that results in this situation are same as the OBC case in the thermodynamic limit.
 In order to verify this, we calculate the imbalance difference $\Delta \mathcal{I}=\mathcal{I}_{\text {left}}-\mathcal{I}_{\text {OBC}}$ for the steady state between the Liouvillian \eqref{L_Single_1} and \eqref{L_OBC}.
-As illustrated in Fig. \ref{Fig3}(a), the imbalance difference exponentially vanishes as increasing of the system size $L$.
+As illustrated in the Fig. \ref{Fig3}(a), the imbalance difference exponentially vanish as increasing of the system size $L$.
 This means the LSE survives in the presence of count-flow boundary hopping.
-The reason why the boundary term $\delta_L$ does not spoil LSE can be understood through a simple physical picture.
+The reason why the boundary term $\delta_L$ doesn't spoil LSE can be understood through a simple physical picture.
 In large $\phi$ limit, the steady approach to the state $\ket{\downarrow}_1\ket{\downarrow}_2 \cdots . . . \ket{\downarrow}_{L-M}\ket{\uparrow}_{L-M+1}\ket{\uparrow}_{L-M+2} \cdots \ket{\uparrow}_{L}$ in which scenario the boundary hopping is forbidden and meanwhile the right hopping in bulk has no effect on the domain wall.